nlisch/homesberry/README.md

 # homesberry
 Build your own google home with a raspberry !
 Ask your google analytics real time stats,  connect to arduino to create an motion alarm, using Google cloud speech API.
+You can also ask temperature of the room after connecting your raspberry to Arduino.
 This script will also send text using twilio api if anything happened with the motion sensor.

 ## Python Version